Skip to content

 Professional E-Gear / F1 Actuator Rebuild Services

-My actuator rebuild service is not a cosmetic refresh or seal-only repair.
+My actuator rebuild service is not a cosmetic refresh or a seal-only repair.
+Each unit is evaluated, rebuilt,

-Each unit is evaluated, rebuilt, and validated based on real-world system behavior and known failure modes
+and validated based on real-world system behavior and known failure modes specific to Ferrari, Lamborghini,

-specific to Ferrari, Lamborghini, and Maserati F1 / E-Gear transmissions.
+and Maserati F1 / E-Gear transmissions.

 What the Rebuild Process Includes